-Senyshyn, R.M. with ACURA students.
+Senyshyn, R.M., with ACURA (Abington College Undergraduate Research Activity) students.
 (November 2016).
 Exploring international students’ perceptions of engagement with American peers.
 NAFSA (Association of International Educators) Regional Conference, Philadelphia, PA.

 Senyshyn, R.M.
 (April 2016).
 Enhancing college composition for ELLs and assessing its outcomes.
 TESOL International Convention, Baltimore, MD.

 Senyshyn, R.M. & Chamberlin-Quinlisk, C.R.
 (April 2016).
 Intercultural studies and teacher education: How far have we come?
 TESOL International Convention, Baltimore, MD.

 Senyshyn, R.M.
 (March 2016).
 Toward holistic assessment and placement of first-year multilingual students for integrated academic courses.
 GURT (Georgetown University Round Table) Useful Assessment and Evaluation in Language Education Conference, Washington, D.C.

 Arevalo, D., Senyshyn, R.M. & Smith P. (November 2015).
 The Global Awareness Dialogue Project: Faculty development at Penn State Abington.
 NAFSA Regional Conference, Arlington, VA.